kaichanvong/raspberrypuree/README.md

 I know.
 I don't really know.
 But I know where you're going with that.
 If you want, hire me.
 Also, the author of Ducklinks is awesome.

 ## I didnt get the whole markdown thing...
 I know.
 Readme is difficult.
-It's in the source.
+It's in perfection/editing.
 I'm quite into moving away from HTML now and then.
 Same in certain video games.
 It can be nicer.
 Turn off that setting in that video game.
 For goodness sayings!